jameshfisher/jameshfisher.com/_posts/2019-03-31-what-is-a-betting-exchange.md

 ---
-title: "What is a betting exchange?"
+title: What is a betting exchange?
-tags: ["betting"]
+tags:
+  - betting
 ---

 Consider the following betting websites: